Bole0331/MeshSimplification/index.md

 ## Background

-Computer graphics processing typically requires many different levels of model detail.
+<p align="justify">&emsp;&emsp;Computer graphics processing typically requires many different levels of model detail.
 In general, the higher the level of detail is, the more computational cost is needed.
 Depends on various applications, the necessary level of detail may vary significantly.
-The mesh simplification algorithm can be used to produce high quality model approximations and reduce processing time.
+The mesh simplification algorithm can be used to produce high quality model approximations and reduce processing time.</p>

-One surface simplification algorithm that we are specially interested in is using quadric error metrics.
+<p align="justify">&emsp;&emsp;One surface simplification algorithm that we are specially interested in is using quadric error metrics.
 This algorithm focuses on polygonal models, which only consists of triangles.
 The main idea of this algorithm is based on iterative contraction of vertex pairs, which is a generalizaiton of edge contraction.
 The main advantages of this algorithm are improved efficiency, quality and generality.
-Our work will be using this as serial version algorithm, and expoiting intrinsic parallelism of graphic processing.
+Our work will be using this as serial version algorithm, and expoiting intrinsic parallelism of graphic processing.</p>

 ## The challenge

-Although the parallelism is intrinsic for graphics processing, serveral challenges also present in efficient implementation.
+<p align="justify">&emsp;&emsp;Although the parallelism is intrinsic for graphics processing, serveral challenges also present in efficient implementation.
 - Workload: This algorithm is iterative, and each iteration of execution is dependent on the last one.
 For CUDA and OpenMP, communication may not be a major problem, but synchronization with locks may be a source of inefficiency.
 - Constraints: Since the algorithm operates on vertices and edges of mesh, simply distribute work based on pixels may not work.
 It is also hard to deal with shared vertices and edges across partitions.
-The layout of data need to be well organized to make use of locality.
+The layout of data need to be well organized to make use of locality.</p>

 ## Resources